conjurdemos/cdemo/README.md

    named 'conjur.tar'. (or '.tar.gz' or '.tgz')
     * If no tar file is located then cdemo will check for conjur docker registry access.
-If you set up your environment to access the private Conjur regsitry, then cdemo will use the latest Conjur Enterprise image. version is pulled directly from the registry.
+If you set up your environment to access the private Conjur regsitry, then cdemo will use the latest DAP image.
-    * `cdemo` will automatically pull Conjur OSS if there is no tar file or Conjur docker registry access.
+    * `cdemo` will automatically pull Conjur if there is no tar file.
 3. Run `bin/install-ansible`
    * Verify that ansible 2.7.x has been installed by running `ansible --version`.
 4. Edit `conjurDemo/inventory.yml` to include any machines to be stood up as